History of the social sciences: 19th century

-The term "social science" first appeared in the 1824 book An Inquiry into the Principles of the Distribution of Wealth Most Conducive to Human Happiness; applied to the Newly Proposed System of Voluntary Equality of Wealth by William Thompson (1775–1833).
+The term "social science" was coined in French by Mirabeau in 1767, before becoming a distinct conceptual field in the nineteenth century.
 Auguste Comte (1797–1857) argued that ideas pass through three rising stages, theological, philosophical and scientific.
 He defined the difference as the first being rooted in assumption, the second in critical thinking, and the third in positive observation.
 This framework, still rejected by many, encapsulates the thinking which was to push economic study from being a descriptive to a mathematically based discipline.
 Karl Marx was one of the first writers to claim that his methods of research represented a scientific view of history in this model.
 With the late 19th century, attempts to apply equations to statements about human behavior became increasingly common.
 Among the first were the "Laws" of philology, which attempted to map the change over time of sounds in a language.

 Sociology was established by Comte in 1838.
 He had earlier used the term "social physics", but that had subsequently been appropriated by others, most notably the Belgian statistician Adolphe Quetelet.
 Comte endeavoured to unify history, psychology and economics through the scientific understanding of the social realm.
 Writing shortly after the malaise of the French Revolution, he proposed that social ills could be remedied through sociological positivism, an epistemological approach outlined in The Course in Positive Philosophy [1830–1842] and A General View of Positivism (1844).
 Comte believed a positivist stage would mark the final era, after conjectural theological and metaphysical phases, in the progression of human understanding.